VicaWorth/csci-36/models/README.md

 # WELCOME TO THE MODELS FOLDER! #

-Models are the frame for where we store the data.
-The models are made with javascript objects but they translate directly to mysql 'stuff'.
-When data is scraped it is stored in the database using these models.
+Models are JavaScript objects used to create, read, update, and delete from MySQL tables.
+They allow us to easily access data from the database without having use direct MySQL statements.
+Instead, we access the sequelize object.

-Each file in this folder containts functions that create the models then exports them to be used in other places of the program.
+Each file in this folder creates a table in the database.
+Other parts of our program uses this model to get data from the database.